-Related itemsallioli anchovy paste Angel Fisheries bacon barbecue Barcelona beef bread butcher butter carajillo carrots Catalan cheese chicken chilli chips chorizo Christmas Crema Catalana croquetas cumin deglaze duck eggs fish flour foie gras game garlic goose fat gravy hake herbs La Boqueria lamb lemon marinade meat mirepoix morcilla mushrooms olive oil olives onion onions pan con tomate paprika pastry pheasant pimenton pork potatoes rabbit recipe red wine red wine vinegar restaurant roast potatoes rosado sausages sourdough bread Spain Spanish St. John steak stock streaky bacon stuffing tapas Theobalds thyme tomato tomatoes venison
+Related itemsallioli anchovy paste Angel Fisheries bacon barbecue Barcelona beef bread butcher butter carajillo carrots Catalan cheese chicken chilli chips chorizo Christmas Crema Catalana croquetas cumin deglaze duck eggs fish flour foie gras game garlic goose fat gravy hake herbs La Boqueria lamb lemon marinade meat mirepoix morcilla mushrooms olive oil olives onion onions pan con tomate paprika pastry pheasant pimenton pork potatoes prawns rabbit recipe red wine red wine vinegar restaurant roast potatoes rosado sourdough bread Spain Spanish St. John steak stock streaky bacon stuffing tapas Theobalds thyme tomato tomatoes venison

 Copyright info:© Mad Dog TV Dinners 2017.
 Copyright of all photographs and texts on this blog belongs to Mad Dog TV Dinners - do not use them unless you have been given written permission!

 September 28th, 2012 I found an unusual butcher today in Smithfield Meat Market – Wesker and Son.
 I hadn’t noticed this stall before, but the meat did seem to be exceptionally fresh.
 I was quite tempted by some of the more exotic … Continue reading

 July 1st 2012 I went into the butcher this week and spotted large smoked turkey legs for £2.50 each.
 I couldn’t resist, they were a good size – mine’s just over 12 inches long.
 Smoking preserves and cooks meat, the process … Continue reading